mattmakai/fullstackpython.com/source/content/pages/10-misc/1007-future-directions.markdown

     1. logging
     1. web analytics
     1. web application security

+* After those updates are done I'll go back through and apply visuals to each section to make them easier to read and understand.

 ### That's what coming.
 What would you like to learn right now?